-Before making any investment, it’s important to know what your own tolerance is for risk.
+But before making any investment, it’s important for new investors to know what their tolerance is for risk.
 Certain investments carry more risk than others and you don’t want to be surprised after you’ve made the investment.
 Think about how long you can do without the money you’ll be investing and whether you’re comfortable not accessing it for a few years or longer.

 Here are some top investment ideas for those just starting out.

 This can be one of the simplest ways to boost the return on your money above what you’re earning in a typical checking account.
 High-yield savings accounts, which are often opened through an online bank, tend to pay higher interest on average than standard savings accounts while still giving customers regular access to their money.

 This can be a great place to park money you’re saving for a purchase in the next couple years or just holding in case of an emergency.

 CDs are another way to earn additional interest on your savings, but they will tie up your money for longer than a high-yield savings account.
 You can purchase a CD for different time periods such as six months, one year or even five years, but you typically can’t access the money before the CD matures without paying a penalty.

 These are considered extremely safe and if you purchase one through a federally insured bank, you’re covered up to $250,000 per depositor, per ownership category.